 - Can I take classes in the fall while I’m living in Gainesville?

 You can take any online class you would like during any semester, including fall.
 If you want to take classes in person during fall, you need to go through a process of petitioning the college to take the specific class(es) you’re interested in taking.
-Every college is different in the exact way to go about this, but it’s not very hard.
-Just start petitioning the semester before; if it’s for a class in the fall, you should start petitioning the spring semester.
+Every college is different in the exact way you go about this, but it’s not very hard.
+Start petitioning the semester before: if it’s for a class in the fall, you should start petitioning the spring semester.
 You can find out more about the process by talking with an advisor in the IA office.

-- Is there a dorm I can live in in the fall?
+- Is there a dorm I can live in during the fall?